pschlump/ifit/README.md

 ### Documentation

-1. Add examples
+1. Add examples in this file
-2. Have somebody edit the documentation to improve it
+2. Have somebody edit the documentation (this file) to improve it

 ### Code Cleanup